gopi-suvanam/scribbler-website/docs.md

 ## Using External Libraries

 Scribbler provides the flexibility to leverage external libraries, enhancing the functionality and empowering users to access a wide range of resources.
-We will explore two specially built functions for utilizing external libraries: load_script() and import_module().
+We will explore two specially built functions for utilizing external libraries: scrib.loadScript().
 Additionally, we will discuss the dynamic import feature of ES6 modules and highlight the preloaded libraries D3 and Plotlyjs, along with the DI-Labs sister project.
 By leveraging these capabilities, users can expand the capabilities of their notebooks, access powerful data manipulation and visualization tools, and tap into a vast ecosystem of libraries and resources.

-### Loading Scripts with load_script()
+### Loading Scripts with scrib.loadScript()
-The load_script() function is designed to load external scripts into interactive notebooks.
-By providing the URL of the desired script, such as load_script("https://code.jquery.com/jquery-3.6.3.min.js") to load JQuery, users can effortlessly incorporate libraries and functionality into their notebooks.
+The scrib.loadScript() function is designed to load external scripts into interactive notebooks.
+By providing the URL of the desired script, such as scrib.loadScript("https://code.jquery.com/jquery-3.6.3.min.js") to load JQuery, users can effortlessly incorporate libraries and functionality into their notebooks.
 This function simplifies the process of integrating external resources, enabling users to harness the power of popular JavaScript libraries.

-### Importing ES6 Modules with import_module()
-The import_module() function offers a convenient way to load ES6 modules within interactive notebooks.
-Users can specify the module's file location as the "module" parameter and define the desired features using a dictionary called "features".
-The keys within the "features" dictionary are loaded from the module and exposed globally, allowing users to access and utilize specific functionalities.
-This capability enhances the modularity and extensibility of interactive notebooks, enabling seamless integration of ES6 modules.

 ### Dynamic Import with ES6 Modules
 Interactive notebooks also support the dynamic import feature of ES6 modules.
 Users can utilize the import() function to load modules dynamically, specifying the URL of the module to be loaded.
 For example, import("https://unpkg.com/jquery@3.3.1/dist/jquery.min.js") loads the JQuery library dynamically into the notebook.
 This feature provides flexibility and on-demand loading of modules, enabling users to access specific functionalities when needed.

 ### Preloaded Libraries and DI-Labs
 D3 and Plotlyjs libraries are preloaded in Scribbler, offering powerful data visualization capabilities.
 Additionally, the DI-Labs sister project provides an easy-to-use interface for working with data, including plotting, array manipulation, and scientific computing.
 Users can explore the provided example at https://decentralized-intelligence.com/jsnb/#/jsnb/examples/AMM-Simulation.jsnb to gain insights into the potential of DI-Labs and its integration within interactive notebooks.